Rutgers-ITI-202/team-assignment-javalava/README.md

 Note that a rough draft of the Game Map is due before the Presentation.
 This is mainly for me to provide you with feedback, so the more detailed you can make it, the more feedback I will be able to provide you.
 Include a walkthrough to tell me how to play your game to a successful completion.

 Deliverables for this portion include:

 1. An attractive game map
 2. A user guide, including instructions and a walkthrough that describes how to successfully complete the game
 3. An internal design and requirements document that the team will use to move from the design stage to the implementation stage.
 This document should be as complete as possible; ideally the team should be able to send this document to a team of offshore contractors and get back exactly the game they expect.

-It should include:
-a.
-A description of the flow, logic, and organization of the game, including:
+This design document should include:

-i.
-A flowchart of user interaction with the game
+- A description of the flow, logic, and organization of the game, including a flowchart of user interaction with the game
-b.
-A full list of the rooms and their characteristics, including any puzzles or objects that appear in them
+- A full list of the rooms and their characteristics, including any puzzles or objects that appear in them
-c.
-A full list of commands that the player can execute, what they can be executed on, and the expected outcome
+- A full list of commands that the player can execute, what they can be executed on, and the expected outcome
-d.
-Error handling and reporting requirements
+- Error handling and reporting requirements
-e.
-Anything else you feel is needed
+- Anything else you feel is needed

 ## Source Code - 60%